TRIAL

 *

-In July 1968 he was dismissed for a letter to Komsomolskaya Pravda in which he criticized an article published in that newspaper about the trial of Ginzburg and others.
+In July 1968 he was dismissed because of a letter he sent to Komsomolskaya Pravda [3], criticizing an article in that newspaper about the trial of Ginzburg and others.

 All of Plyushch’s attempts to find work ended in failure.